Is a DIY chicken feeder something you need? Well, let’s talk through why you might need a DIY Chicken feeder.

 Homesteading and DIY projects go hand in hand.
 They are sometimes a little more time consuming than a simple run to the store, but they are almost always cheaper to build and last MUUUUUCH longer.
 In the long run, most DIY projects are more cost effective.

-So let’s get to the list of the best DIY chicken feeders your chickens will love!
+9 of the best DIY chicken feeders your chickens will love!

 DIY No-Waste Feeder

-Let’s start this list with a double money saver!
-On top of saving money by building a more durable and longer lasting DIY chicken feeder, this feeder will also save you money on your chicken feed bill.
+Let's start this list with a double money saver!
+On top of saving money by building a more durable and longer lasting feeder, this feeder will also save you money on your chicken feed bill.

 And we all know, the cost of feeding chickens can add up super quick!

-The $2 Five Gallon Bucket Chicken Feeder
+The $2 Five Gallon Chicken Bucket Feeder

-The PVC No Spill Feeder
+The No Spill PVC Feeder

 If you get a feeder the right size for your flock, you can fill it once a week and your chickens will never go hungry.
 That kind of time savings can get you AT LEAST another cup of coffee in the morning.

-Also, making a PVC chicken feeder shouldn’t be too terribly costly as the PVC pieces are usually priced pretty reasonably.
+Also, making a PVC feeder shouldn't be too terribly costly as the PVC pieces are usually priced pretty reasonably.

-The DIY Chicken Feeder Salad Bar
+The Salad Bar

 One of the more unique chicken feeder ideas!
 Keep your chickens from destroying their leafy greens from scratching the ground but also give them a nutritious snack!